farra-h/To-Do-List/README.md

 4. **Delete a Task**: If a task is no longer relevant or if it was created by mistake, you can remove it from the list.

 ## Getting Started
 To get started with this application, clone the repository and run the main Python file.
-Detailed instructions on how to use the application are provided in the user guide.

 ## Contributing
 Contributions to this project are welcome.
-Please read the contributing guide for more information.

-## License
-This project is licensed under the terms of the MIT license.